 8. Clinical Entrepreneur Business & Professional Coaching Program

 9. Decolonizing Professionalism: Understanding the Ego in the Professional Use of Self

 10. Decolonizing Theories: Challenging Oppressive Theories & Anti-Black Narratives in Academia

 11. Centering Ourselves: Sexual Trauma, Recovery & Healing

 With over 17 years of clinical and teaching experience, Lena Queen, LCSW, M.Ed. is a full-time private practice sex therapist, clinical sexologist, training consultant, & the owner of Journey Wellness & Consulting Group, LLC.
 As a result of her education, training, and lived experience, Queen has developed an intersectional trauma-responsive and healing-centered approaches to clinical, service, and leadership delivery.
 Queen has provided leadership and service delivery training and workshops in corporate, collegiate, and community settings.
 In the State of Delaware, Queen has worked in a variety of settings including J. T. Vaughn Correctional Center, The Rockford Center, where she was the 2015 Employee of the Year and Terry Children’s Psychiatric Center.
-In addition to her therapy and consulting practice, Queen is a Doctoral Human Sexuality student at Widener University.

 *Personalized Trainings, Workshops, Lectures and Keynotes can be developed within reason and equity.